-OPERATING SAFETY

-- 1. Read and understand the Operator's Manual and all safety signs before using. - Electric motor drives: Disconnect and disable electrical supply completely and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - 3.
-Clear the area of bystanders, especially children, before starting. - Be familiar with machine hazard area.
-If anyone enters hazard areas, shut down machine immediately.
-Clear the area before restarting. - 5.
-Keep hands, feet, hair and clothing away from all moving and/or rotating parts. - 6.
-Do not allow riders on the Conveyor or transport vehicle when transporting.
+OPERATING SAFETY Read and understand the Operator's Manual and 7.
+Stay away from overhead obstructions and power all safety signs before using. lines during operation and transporting.
+Electrocution can occur without direct contact.
+2. Electric motor drives: Disconnect and disable electrical supply completely and wait for all mov-8.
+Do not operate machine when any guards are ing parts to stop before servicing, adjusting, reremoved. pairing or unplugging.
+9. Lower Conveyor to its lowest position before mov-3.
+Clear the area of bystanders, especially children. ing or transporting or when not in use. before starting.
+10. Inspect lift cable before using Conveyor.
+Replace 4.
+Be familiar with machine hazard area.
+If anyone if frayed or damaged. enters hazard areas, shut down machine immediately.
+Clear the area before restarting.
+11. Make certain lift cable is properly seated in cable pullevs.
+5. Keep hands, feet, hair and clothing away from all moving and/or rotating parts.
+12. Be sure that conveyor is empty before raising or lowering.
+6. Do not allow riders on the Conveyor or transport vehicle when transporting.